mit212/lab3_2024/README.md

 Run `test_code/encoder_test.cpp` to validate your encoder setup.
 Remember to open the Serial Monitor to see the output.
 Make sure that both the direction and the magnitude make sense!

 ### 1.2 Validate Motors
 Run `test_code/motor_drive_test.cpp` to validate your motor setup.
 You should see both motors oscillating back and forth.
 Remember that motor 1 is attached to the base (acts like a shoulder), and motor 2 is attached to the second link (acts like an elbow).
+Make sure that the motor power is turned off any time you are uploading code to your microcontroller.

 ### 1.3 Validate Joystick
 Run `lab_code/joystick.cpp` and `test_code/joystick_test.cpp` to validate your joystick setup.
 You should be able to see joystick readings within the range `[0, 4096)`.

-## 4 Validate Serial Read
+## 2 Validate Serial Read
 Estimated time of completion: 10 min

-## 5 Step Response in Joint Space
+## 3 Step Response in Joint Space
 Estimated time of completion: 20 min

-### 5.1 Straight Arm
+### 3.1 Straight Arm
 Set the arm to be straight forward:

 <p align="center">